whatwg/html/FAQ.md

 <html xmlns="http://www.w3.org/1999/xhtml">
 ```

 In text/html documents, the `xmlns` attribute is currently allowed on any HTML element, but only if it has the value `http://www.w3.org/1999/xhtml`.
 It doesn't do anything at all; it is merely allowed for the purpose of easing migration from XHTML1.
-It is not actually a namespace declaration in HTML, because HTML doesn't yet support namespaces.
+It is not actually a namespace declaration in HTML, because HTML doesn't support namespaces.
 See the question "[Will there be support for namespaces in HTML?](#will-there-be-support-for-namespaces-in-html)".

 ### What about namespaces in HTML?

 HTML is defined in terms of the DOM and during parsing of a text/html document, all HTML elements are automatically put in the HTML namespace, `http://www.w3.org/1999/xhtml`.
 However, unlike the XML serialization, there is no real namespace syntax available in the HTML serialization (see previous question).
 In other words, you do not need to declare the namespace in your HTML markup, as you do in XHTML.
-However, you are permitted to put an `xmlns` attribute on each HTML element as long as the namespace is `http://www.w3.org/1999/xhtml`.

 In addition, the HTML syntax provides for a way to embed elements from MathML and SVG.
 Elements placed inside the container element `math` or `svg` will automatically be put in the MathML namespace or the SVG namespace, respectively, by the parser.
 Namespace syntax is not required, but again an `xmlns` attribute is allowed if its value is the right namespace.